UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ### Output Responsibilities
 1. Sending robot primitives to the robots

-In practice, the `Backend` is just a simple interface that specifies [World](#world) and [Robot Status](#robot-status) objects must be produced, and [Primitves](#primitives) may be consumed.
+In practice, the `Backend` is just a simple interface that specifies [World](#world) and [Robot Status](#robot-status) objects must be produced, and [Primitives](#primitives) may be consumed.
 The interface is very generic so that different implementations may be swapped out in order to communicate with different hardware / protocols / programs.
 For example, we have multiple implementations of the "output" part of the backend: one that lets us send data to our real robots using the radio, and one that sends commands to simulated robots in the simulator.

 #### Backend Diagram